Shadreck Chirikure: Research focus

 Much of Chirikure's work is focused on integrating hard sciences with traditional archaeological and anthropological studies, to explore both ancient African technologies and how they contribute to political economies in both non-state and precolonial state systems.
 Chirikure's work seeks to disrupt the hegemonic approach to african technologies, and their roles in society, using African philosophies to revise historically accepted concepts and reflect on the significance of African technology in the long durée.
 In his work, Chirikure reflects on how this affects Africa's place in the world now, and the place of the world in Africa, as exemplified in a lecture given as part of AfOx insaka 2019, entitled 'Why is contemporary Africa poor: insights from archaeology and deep history'.

-As of 2020, his current project is focused on the precolonial urban landscapes in southern Africa, and how these deep history of challenges contribute to contemporary society.
-His work is focused at two World Heritage Sites, Great Zimbabwe and Mapungubwe.
-Understanding of the economies and social/trade networks of these significant sites is sorely lacking, without even a solid chronological framework.
-Through an extensive science-based analysis of material and biological remains, Chirikure's work seeks to place these sites in their African and international trade networks.
-The outcomes will enhance understanding of national heritage and roots through education in Africa and beyond.
+As of 2020, Chirikure's research focused on the precolonial urban landscapes of southern Africa and their relationship to contemporary society.
+His work centered on the World Heritage Sites of Great Zimbabwe and Mapungubwe.
+The project examined the economies and social and trade networks of these sites through the scientific analysis of archaeological materials and biological remains, with the aim of improving their chronological framework and understanding their roles in regional and international trade networks.